-1 Installations for unleaded petrol such as storage and transport tanks, tankers and petrol pumps must be clearly marked "unleaded".

-2 If an installation which previously contained leaded petrol is to be used for unleaded petrol, the owner of the installation must clean it thoroughly beforehand or take other measures to ensure that it does not contain excessive lead residues.
+- 1 Installations for unleaded petrol such as storage and transport tanks, tankers and petrol pumps must be clearly marked "unleaded". - 2 If an installation which previously contained leaded petrol is to be used for unleaded petrol, the owner of the installation must clean it thoroughly beforehand or take other measures to ensure that it does not contain excessive lead residues

-Section 834 Waste Incineration
+Section 836 Waste Incineration

 Art.
-26a35 Incineration in installations
+26a37 Incineration in installations

-Waste may only be incinerated or thermally decomposed in installations specified in Annex 2 Number 7; an exception to this is the incineration of waste specified in Annex 2 Number 11.
+Waste may only be incinerated or thermally decomposed in installations specified in Annex 2 Number 7: an exception to this is the incineration of waste specified in Annex 2 Number 11

 Art.
-26b36 Incineration outside of installations
+26h38 Incineration outside of installations

-1 Natural forest, field and garden waste may be incinerated outside installations if it is sufficiently dry to ensure minimal smoke formation.

-2 The authorities may in individual cases approve the incineration of forest, field and garden waste which is not sufficiently dry if there is an overriding interest and it does not lead to excessive ambient air pollution levels.
+- 1 Natural forest, field and garden waste may be incinerated outside installations if it is sufficiently dry to ensure minimal smoke formation. - 2 The authorities may in individual cases approve the incineration of forest, field and garden waste which is not sufficiently dry if there is an overriding interest and it does not lead to excessive ambient air pollution levels. - 3 They may restrict or prohibit the incineration of forest, field and garden waste outside of installations for particular areas or periods if excessive ambient air pollution levels are to be expected.